Demi Miller: Storylines

 When Leo's parents plan to take him to live in Scotland, Demi and Leo take Aleesha and run away.
 The young family then live in a squat, struggling to afford to survive.
 Demi realises that the only way to secure her daughter's safety is to send her back home.
 She phones Pauline and tells her to meet her at the church Aleesha was christened at, where she hands over her daughter in a tearful farewell.
 Leo begs Demi to let him sell drugs to make some money.
 Reluctantly, Demi agrees, and soon turns to heroin herself to numb the pain.
 Leo finds a poster of him and Demi, and realises their families are looking for them.
 Leo races back to the squat to tell Demi and finds her unconscious with the heroin by her side.
 Believing she'd killed herself; he overdoses on the remaining heroin just as Demi wakes up.
 Leo collapses in her arms just as Trisha and Demi's parents, Keith Miller (David Spinx) and Rosie Miller (Gerry Cowper) find them.
 Leo dies later in hospital in August 2005.
 Demi is reunited with her family and goes back into school.
 In October 2005, she celebrates Aleesha's first birthday, and she is also joined by her older half-sister, Dawn Swann (Kara Tointon).

 Rosie plans to move away to the Cotswolds with Darren, Demi and Aleesha to take on a new job as a housekeeper and start a new life without Keith.
 Darren decides to stay in Walford, but Demi wants to raise Aleesha somewhere different from Albert Square.
 She leaves Walford with Rosie and Aleesha on 7 July 2006.

-On 9 December 2024, Mickey returned briefly to Albert Square, revealing that Rosie and Dawn are currently working at their new family business, ‘Miller’s Villas’ in the Cotswolds.
-It is hinted that Demi and Aleesha also help out.